MIT-Emerging-Talent/ET6-CDSP-starter/CONTRIBUTING.md

 ### Multi-Level Documentation Strategy

-Comprehensive documentation is crucial for financial analysis projects.
+Comprehensive documentation is crucial for This project.
 Follow this hierarchy:

 #### 1. Module-Level Documentation